Anglo-Russian War (1807–1812): Military activities

 On 26 October 1807, Emperor of all the Russias Alexander formally declared war on the United Kingdom after the British attack on Copenhagen in September 1807.
 He did not actively prosecute the war; Alexander instead restricted Russia's contribution to the bare requirement to close off trade.
 The British, understanding his position, limited their military response to the declaration.
 However, there were a few notable incidents.

 Detention of Russian vessels

-The official news did not arrive in Britain until 2 December, at which point the British declared an embargo on all Russian vessels in British ports.
-Some 70 vessels shared in the seizure of the 44-gun Russian frigate Speshnoy (Speshnyy), then in Portsmouth harbour.
-The Russian storeship Wilhelmina (Vilgemina) was also seized at the same time.

-Speshnyy had sailed from Kronstadt with the payroll for Vice-Admiral Dmitry Senyavin’s squadron in the Mediterranean, together with Vilgemina.
-Vilgemina was slower but caught up with Speshnyy at Portsmouth.
+The official news did not arrive in Britain until 2 December, at which point the British authorities declared an embargo on all Russian vessels in British-controlled ports.
+The crews of approximately 70 British ships profited from the seizure of the 44-gun Russian frigate Speshnoy, which was lying at anchor in Portsmouth Harbour.
+The Russian storeship Wilhelmina was also seized at the same time.
+Speshnoy had sailed from Kronstadt with the payroll for Vice-Admiral Dmitry Senyavin’s squadron in the Mediterranean, together with Vilgemina.
+Vilgemina was slower but caught up with Speshnoy at Portsmouth.
 A portion of their cargo found on board consisted of 601,167 Spanish doubloons and 140,197 Dutch ducats.
-Consequently, an able seaman on any one of the 70 British vessels in the harbour received 14s 7½d in prize money.
+Consequently, an able seaman on any one of the 70 British vessels in the harbour received 14 shillings and 7 pence in prize money.